ansys/pyworkbench/doc/source/getting-started/connection.rst

 Remote connection
 =================
-You can connect PyWorkbench to a Ansys Workbench session running on a remote computer given its computer name or IP and the port number the service uses:
+You can connect PyWorkbench to an Ansys Workbench session running on a remote computer by giving its computer name or IP and the port number that the service uses:

 .. code-block:: python